#1960s #1970s #1980s

 On Her Majesty’s Secret Service (1969) – Official Trailer – George Lazenby Bond Movie, Movieclips Classic Trailers

 Diana Rigg played the only Bond girl (so far) who got to marry the British spy, James Bond in On Her Majesty’s Secret Service (1969).
 Bond was played by the Australian model George Lazenby in this his only Bond movie.
-Lazenby who had never acted before this role, had been spotted in an advert for chocolate and the rest is history.
+Lazenby who had never acted before this role had been spotted in an advert for chocolate and the rest is history.
 Diana – in contrast, was chosen for her wide acting experience – accepted her role as she wanted to appear in an epic film.

 The story has Blofeld (Telly Savalas) now based in Switzerland, with a troupe of attractive women known as the “angels of death”.
-He’s holding the world to ransom, with the threat that these women will spread a virus which will render plants and livestock infertile.
+He’s holding the world to ransom, with the threat that these women will spread a virus that will render plants and livestock infertile.
 Diana starred as Contessa Teresa di Vicenzo, otherwise known as Tracy.
 Tracy was the daughter of a mobster, who knows Blofeld’s whereabouts.

-She is romanced by Bond throughout the movie, despite him bedding a few Bond girls throughout the film.
+She is romanced by Bond throughout the movie, despite him bedding a few Bond girls in the film.
 Her character also gets involved with Blofeld’s dastardly plot.
 Tracy is of the same mould as her Avengers character in that she’s sassy, spunky and can give as good as she gets.

 BFI online described Tracy as “a tough, personable heroine, matching Bond blow for blow and quip for quip.”
 Towards the end of this movie, Tracy and Bond take their wedding vows, and promise to be together till death they do part.
-This foreshadowing end of the film, which has a deadly shooting.
+This foreshadows the end of the film, which has a deadly shooting.

 Evil Under the Sun (1982)